 There’s nothing like hiring a new market or sales development rep who’s ready to hit the ground running, only to have it take weeks or even months to get them up to speed and working productively.
-With an average MDR/SDR tenure of only a little over a year, it can seem like new hires are leaving just when they’re getting going.
+With an average MDR/SDR tenure of only a little over a year, it can seem like new hires are leaving just when they’re getting ramped up.

 With a practical framework for social learning, MDRs can stop wasting time wondering where to get the information they need and how to evaluate what they find.
 Instead, they can go to a central resource that’s designed to make valuable knowledge easy to share.

 Social learning frameworks help MDRs in two ways.
 Firstly, they provide a central place to go for resources to do the job effectively, and secondly, they provide an environment for collaboration that includes tools for engaging with others.

 It’s not unusual for MDRs to spend hours, if not days, trying to cobble together the various resources they need to do their jobs.
 But with a social learning tool in place, they’ll be able to learn much more in far less time.
 Within such a framework, organizations can pull together knowledge and resources and make them readily available to new MDRs, so they can become fully productive sooner – and do their jobs more effectively over the long term.

 The resources available to MDRs through a social learning tool may range from competitive intelligence that others have collected over time to content assets that have been identified as effective for helping get a first meeting with a prospect, and everything in between.
 So in the time it takes a new MDR to, for example, painstakingly put together a presentation deck for an unfamiliar new product or service, they can just find an existing presentation that they know has already worked well for someone else.